Juckes/git-merge-test/README.md

   - Following these commands the branch was how I expected leaving no trace of the feature branch and keeping the "trunk" linear.

 - If you do not delete the branch after rebasing, and then push to it again, you end up with a `merge conflict`?
+- I think you have to get onto the "loose" branch that is hanging around, and rebase it into a previous commit.

+- attempting to create